 Scroll through cherished memories

 Because we live in a go-go-go culture, the hyped-up feeling spurred by a steady flow of adrenaline can become our new “normal,” reveals psychiatrist Ludmila De Faria, MD.
 A simple trick to outsmart “adrenaline tolerance” is to call to mind positive memories.
 “Pulling out this mental photo album causes your brain to release joy-boosting serotonin and dopamine,” she says.
 “Replacing the undertow of adrenaline with soothing hormones makes it easier for you to unwind.”

 One of the best ways to invite joy is simply to breathe.
 “The art of pausing is a sacred act,” says Brach.
 Stopping to focus on our breath brings us into presence with our spirit.
 Simply close your eyes and feel your inhale coming into your chest and belly, then exhale slowly, intentionally letting go.
 “You may feel anxious at first, but stay with it.
-Over time, your breath will connect to your innate presence, helping you discover a greater capacity to feel wonder.”
+Over time, your breath will connect to your innate presence, helping you discover a greater capacity to feel wonder and to truly relax.”

 When we’re fully in the “now,” worries about the past and future disappear, explains Gillihan.
 To bring yourself into the present, just take in your surroundings.
 Note the couch, the clock, the tree outside.
 Listen to the wind chimes on your porch.
 Feel your body sink into your chair.
 “When we invite our mind to be as present as our body,” Gillihan says, “we have a sense of coming home to a place of joy that lets us relax.”

 This article originally appeared in our print magazine, Woman’s World.